bobatkey/CS316-18/README.md

 - Exercise 3 (30%) : [Higher Order Programming](exercises/Ex3.hs).
 This was released on Thursday 11th October (week 4), and the final deadline and test are on Monday 5th November (week 8).

-- Exercise 4 (35%) : This will be released on Thursday 1st November (week 7), and the final deadline and test are on Monday 26th November (week 11).
+- Exercise 4 (35%) : [GHOUL](exercises/Ex4.hs).
+This was be released on Thursday 1st November (week 7), and the final deadline and test are on Monday 26th November (week 11).

 After each of the exercises has been marked, we will email you your marks, and also put them on the [Marx system](https://personal.cis.strath.ac.uk/conor.mcbride/shib/Marx/?page=CS316) for you to see.